Gastric Sleeve (sleeve gastrectomy) surgery is quickly becoming the preferred surgery for weight loss.

 Week 3 – Soft Pureed Foods

-Week three after gastric sleeve surgery is tough.
-But the good news is that you can start adding some real food into your diet, albeit pureed.
+During week three after gastric sleeve surgery,the good news is that you can start adding some real food into your diet, albeit pureed.

 You still need to be careful to limit sugars and fats.
 The goals for week 3 include: